BlinkTagInc/gtfs-to-html/www/docs/configuration.md

 ### agencies

-{Array} Specify the GTFS files to be imported in an `agencies` array.
+{Array} Specify the GTFS to be imported in an `agencies` array.
 GTFS files can be imported via a `url` or a local `path`.
+GTFS-Realtime URLs can be specified using `realtimeTripUpdates` and `realtimeVehiclePositions` to support showing realtime vehicle positions and trip updates on a map.

-Each file needs an `agency_key`, a short name you create that is specific to that GTFS file.
-For GTFS files that contain more than one agency, you only need to list each GTFS file once in the `agencies` array, not once per agency that it contains.
+Each GTFS needs an `agencyKey`, a short name you create that is specific to that GTFS file.

-To find an agency's GTFS file, visit [transitfeeds.com](http://transitfeeds.com).
-You can use the URL from the agency's website or you can use a URL generated from the transitfeeds.com API along with your API token.

 - Specify a download URL: